 How to clean equipment for fermentation?

-Simply clean them with really hot water, dish soap, and a brush to remove any debris.
+Clean them with hot water, dish soap, and a brush to remove debris.
 Or run them through the dishwasher.
-That’s It!
+That's It!

 Signs Your Fermented Food Is Safe To Eat

 There are signs that you can look out for to know whether your fermented food is safe to eat or not.
 The characteristics do not require you to have any special equipment to analyze the edibility of the food.

 There is a mild fermentation scent that is associated with fermented food.
 If you have ever bought sauerkraut or kimchi, you can relate to that smell.

 It should not have an overpowering smell that makes you feel like gagging.

 Over time as you gain experience in making fermented food, you will be able to identify the good fermentation smell right away.

 Therefore, you need to smell your fermented food jars before eating it.